ralfz123/CATCH-YOUR-LAUGH--PWA/README.md

 ## Job story
 ### Service-worker
-> _Because of having not enough time and my application crashed a lot of times, I deciced to only serve an offline page while the user is offline.
-Secondly the cache don't work in Chrome, because there I dont have a Secured connection_.
+> _Because of having not enough time and my application crashed a lot of times, I deciced to only serve an offline page while the user is offline._

 At the moment I want to add a new favourite, it is added to a global array.
 But at the moment when the list where the page lives is `/favourites`.
 When the app starts (and during the app), this page **must not** be added to the cache.
 Because when you hit the like button to create a new fav combo and you want to see the fav list, you click on MY FAVOURITES and go to `/favourites`.
 The service worker takes then this page from the cache and you see an empty fav list.
 Therefore you need to whitelist `/favourites` so this page won't be cached, but retrieved from the server.
 But on the other side I want to see my fav list when I am offline.